-Parx cancelled racing yesterday due to the jockeys being overweight in one of the strangest events the Conductor has seen in his 100 years playing the ponies.
+Parx cancelled racing yesterday due to the jockeys not making weight.
+That was one of the strangest events the Conductor has seen in his 100 years playing the ponies.
 Thankfully we get to take the train back up to Keeneland today where they would never allow such a thing to occur.
 Amateur hour.
 The Conductor is angry his capping went to waste and I would be very scared if I were Keeneland today.
 He has fire in his eyes, let’s ride.

 Race 1: 6 Furlongs.
 F.MC 15000